top of page

 “TIncontro…via web”

-The Dimitri Academy and the Senior Competence Center, DEASS-SUPSI, promote the pilot project TIncontro... via web, designed and conducted for the Association GINCO by Dante Carbini and Rita Pezzati.
-The realization also collaborates with the Alzheimer Ticino Association, promoter of the group TIncontro (active for 4 years) aimed at offering a space for listening and sharing self-awareness.
+The Accademia Dimitri and the Competence Centre for Older Adults, DEASS-SUPSI, promote the pilot project “TIncontro… via web,” conceived and conducted for the GINCO Association by Dante Carbini and Rita Pezzati.
+The Alzheimer Ticino Association, which initiated the TIncontro group (active for four years) to provide a space for listening and sharing self-awareness, also collaborates in the project’s implementation.

 Researcher: Krizia Bonaudo, Accademia Dimitri

-Theatrical trainer: Dante Carbini
+Theatre Trainer: Dante Carbini

 In collaboration with:

-Dr. Med Brenno Galli
+Dr. Med.
+Brenno Galli

 Katia Tunesi, TIncontro